 When I first started looking into how to create a money-making blog, there seemed to be endless amounts of resources available!
 There are so many pieces of advice and places to go to monetize a blog with just a quick Pinterest search.
 Sometimes it seems like there are more blogs out there about blogging than any other writing niche.
 What I didn’t really seem to find was a selection of posts about what the process of getting a blog going would actually be like.
 I found many how-tos full of affiliate links or income reports from people who were making pennies to a few dollars each month.
 The reality is that many of us fall in between the high-traffic/high-income blogs and the ones that are struggling to find any readers at all.
+Here is what you can really expect when you want to grow a business and get paid to blog.

 I am just now at the end of my fourth month of blogging, and I thought it was about time to post some sort of update about how this whole experience is going.
 I don’t want to post the typical income report because I find those to just cause us to compare ourselves to other bloggers.
 I am by no means an expert, but I have learned a lot through my experience and I want to share my knowledge with any new bloggers out there as well as anyone who is considering starting a blog.